-Williamsburg K-9 Officer Elijah Hunter and Officer David Rowe received a complaint Wednesday that a small child was walking alone on US25W.
+Williamsburg K-9 Officer Elijah Hunter and Officer David Rowe received a complaint on May 17 that a small child was walking alone on US25W.

-When they arrived at the scene, witnesses had the child off to the side of the road, according to an arrest citation.
+When police arrived at the scene, witnesses had the child off to the side of the road, according to an arrest citation.